POSTED ON Oct 27, 2022 8:45:00 AM / by Real Property Associates

 • A property owner serves the tenant with a letter about a violation.

-• The tenant has the specified amount of time to comply or correct the problem.
+• The tenant has the time to comply or correct the problem.

 • If the tenant doesn't fix the issue, it's time to prepare the eviction papers.
 You could also hire an attorney to help during this phase.

-• Move forward with a process server so you can deliver the eviction notice letter.
+• Move forward with a process server to deliver the eviction notice letter.

-• The tenant may have some time to respond to the notice in most instances.
+• Sometimes, the tenant may have time to respond to the notice.

-• If the tenant doesn't respond or make the corrections, schedule a court hearing.
+• Schedule a court hearing if the tenant doesn't respond or make the corrections.

 • Attend the court hearing.